 Morale is important in all fields of work.
-Gotta keep the busy bees happy to keep them positively productive.
-Morale is the source of productivity.
-It’s where it all begins.
+Gotta keep the busy bees happy to be productive.
+Morale is where it all begins.
 You cannot sustain productivity without positive morale.
 Without it, the energy is drained right out the bottom.
-Given the bombarding strains of our work on Kure, I must confess that it is fairly easy to recover from, given adequate rest.
+Given the bombarding strains of our work on Kure, I must confess that morale can be difficult to recover deep into the season.
 It is the psychological edge that cuts deep into our energy reserves.
-It’s the tiredness at the end of a long day when everyone is pushing to get it done and your struggling to keep up.
-You’re out of water, the sun isn’t getting any cooler, and you look over and see your teammates ain’t pushing to get it done, and all you want to do is scream out, “lets just get this over with and get the hell outta here!”
+It’s the tiredness at the end of a long day when everyone is pushing to get it done and you’re struggling to keep up.
+You’re out of water, the sun isn’t getting any cooler, and you look over and see your teammates ain’t pushing to get it done, and all you want to do is scream out, “let’s just get this over with and get the hell outta here!”
 It’s the penetration of negative thoughts that brood inside your tired mind, spinning useless webs, trapping you.
 And the more your fight to break free, the more tightly the web binds itself to you.

 This last week has tested many of our own mental capacities, pushing our emotions to an outer limit of control.
 The kind where you can just see on the face of everyone the strain of holding on, that look like Frodo getting pierced by a Nazgul blade.
 That tension in a group that causes shoulder blades to scrape together.
 The end of a season offers a special kind of pressure for us environmental conservation warriors.
 Each day forward is one day less to get as much acreage treated.
 We are going through areas of the island that are now taking two to three times longer then they did our first couple cycles through.
 The ambition we harnessed at the beginning of our season, propelled by the nuance of that honey moon phase over first arriving to this magical place, has sputtered out, and we gaze down with craned necks at all the grasses still to spray ahead.
 An hour goes by and I turn around and see I’ve only progressed maybe twenty meters.
 My stomach gurgles and my shoulders beg me to take this god-forsaken spray pack off my back.